Skip to main content

 What happens to my Spanish life insurance if I leave the country?

-Check the 'territorial scope' clause.
+Check the 'territorial scope' clause in your policy.
 Some policies remain valid worldwide, while others are tied to Spanish residency.
-Zurich and international insurers tend to offer broader territorial coverage for expats who may relocate.
+Contact us to clarify the territorial scope of your Caser policy before relocating.

 How long does life insurance approval take in Spain?